How to configure Azure Cache for Redis

-Redis commands not supported in Azure Redis Cache
+Redis commands not supported in Azure Cache for Redis

-Because configuration and management of Azure Redis Cache instances is managed by Microsoft, the following commands are disabled.
+Because configuration and management of Azure Cache for Redis instances is managed by Microsoft, the following commands are disabled.
 If you try to invoke them, you receive an error message similar to

 "(error) ERR unknown command".